tardfree/openwrt-sysupgrade-ab/README.md

 automatically and only needs you to create the new root partition.

 Both root images have their kernels on the same boot partition.
-They are named with the partition number as a suffix.
-The layout above would have `/boot/vmlinuz-2` and `/boot/vmlinuz-3` for the two rootfs's kernels.
+They are named with the A/B label as a suffix.
+The layout above would have `/boot/vmlinuz-A` and `/boot/vmlinuz-B` for the two rootfs's kernels.

 ### High Level Process
 1. Detect all required partitions